SanchitThakur211097/Memory-Game/README.md

 - Rating is being given to the user based on the performance.
 - Several effects and animations have been added to make the game more attractive and fun.
 - Pop up model created in both beginning and end.

+* Code Dependencies-

+The app is built with the following code dependencies:

+- jQuery
+- Bootstrap
+- javascript